wp-plugins/fcchat/readme.txt

 = 3.6.0.4 =
 Video chat has been added to the chatbox.
 An option to hide guest users has also been added.

+= 3.6.0.5 =
+Fixed a bug that was preventing direct access to the full page chat.

 == Upgrade Notice ==